BookStackApp/website/content/docs/admin/updates.md

 Check the below list for the version you are updating to for any additional instructions.

+---

 ## Version Specific Instructions

+#### Updating to v0.25.2 or higher

+**Configuration Change** - The .env option `REDIS_CLUSTER` has now been removed.
+If more than one redis server is provided they will automatically be clustered by BookStack.

 #### Updating to v0.25 or higher